20kdc/datum/README.md

-# Datum: 'LISP-like' format meant for quick implementation in various languages
+# Datum: Terse, human-writable data format

-_EVERYTHING BELOW HERE IS TEMPORARY DURING THE MIGRATION OUT OF `gabien-common`.
-Working code, and two cross-compatible implementations, exist, but there are some final changes that need to be done to the specification, and the whole project needs to be 'professionalized' before I'm willing to give it a stable version number._
+**Under construction!**

-***
+_It feels to me that 'Release early, release often' would be a fatal blow in certain languages (Rust), so expect work on this to continue in the coming weeks._

-Datum is an S-expression format meant for quick implementation in various languages.
+Datum is a terse, human-writable data format meant for quick implementation in various languages.

-It has a specification, available at [./doc/spec](./doc/spec).
+It has a specification, available at [./doc/src/spec](./doc/src/spec).

 It was originally developed for use in some of my Java programs for the purpose of fulfilling the role of 'terse data language,' with some key distinctions: